AliceO2Group/analysis-framework/hyperloop.md

 * After [enabling a wagon](#enablewagon) in a dataset, the wagon is automatically tested, and the user can follow the test status (`⌛️`,`⏳`,`❗️`,`🌟`,`💣`) in the _My Analyses_ page.

 * **Performance Graphs** page allows the user to upload his own local metrics file, and then generate the test graphs specific to that file.
+You produce a local _performanceMetrics.json_ by running the o2 workflow with the argument _--resources-monitoring 2_ which, in this example, produces monitoring information every 2 seconds.
 These are the same type of graphs produced in the _Test Graphs_ tab of the train run.
 This page can be accessed at: <a href="https://alimonitor.cern.ch/hyperloop/performance-graphs" target="_blank">https://alimonitor.cern.ch/hyperloop/performance-graphs</a>.
 <div align="center">
 <img src="images/performanceGraphs.png" width="100%">
 </div>